Identifying $\alpha$-cluster configurations in $^{20}$Ne via ultracentral Ne+Ne Collisions: Probes for cluster structure

-\paragraph*{Probes for cluster structure.} We typically use the eccentricity $\varepsilon_{n}$ in the center-of-mass frame to describe the initial geometrical conditions of the collision via 2D multi-pole expansion~\cite{Joslin10101983,PhysRevC.83.064904,Moreland:2014oya}.
+We typically use the eccentricity $\varepsilon_{n}$ in the center-of-mass frame to describe the initial geometrical conditions of the collision via 2D multi-pole expansion~\cite{Joslin10101983,PhysRevC.83.064904,Moreland:2014oya}.
 The eccentricity vectors are defined as

-Previous studies typically employed the Wigner rotation matrix and the Spherical harmonics $Y_{l,m}(\theta,\phi)$ for the overall integration making the calculation more complex~\cite{Jia:2021tzt,Jia:2021qyu,Wang:2024ulq}.
-To eliminate the complexity introduced by the imaginary part in the integration, using the Euler's formula $e^{in\phi}=\cos{(n\phi)}+i\sin{(n\phi)}$, we simplify the calculation by splitting the numerator $r_{\perp}^{n}e^{in\phi}$ into $r_{\perp}^{n}\sin{(n\phi)}$ and $r_{\perp}^{n}\cos{(n\phi)}$ components and calculating $\varepsilon_{n}^{2}$ separately.
+Previous studies typically employed the Wigner rotation matrix and the Spherical harmonics $Y_{l,m}(\theta,\phi)$ for the overall integration making the calculation more complex~\cite{Jia:2021tzt,Jia:2021qyu}.
 However, because the density distribution obtained by the Brink cluster model can be decomposed into multiple Gaussian components, it makes the integration relatively easier to calculate, for which no excessive approximations or expansions of higher-order terms are required compared to the W-S distribution.

 In the previous studies with the W-S distribution~\cite{Jia:2021qyu}, the area size of the transverse plane in the 2D-transverse plane is define as $\frac{S_{\perp}^{2}}{\pi^{2}}=\langle x^{2}\rangle\langle y^{2}\rangle-\langle xy\rangle^{2}$, where $\langle.\rangle$ represents the average value within the 2D-transverse plane.
 However, in the cluster model, adopting this definition would significantly exaggerate the computational weight of regions with no matter distribution.
 Therefore, we modify the definition of the area in the 2D-transverse plane as